Traveling to Antigua During Covid

 16 June 2021

-Covid status for UK travellers: Amber – UK citizens can travel but must quarantine on return.
-Negative PCR test required by all travellers 7 days prior to travel.
+Covid status for UK travelers: Amber – UK citizens can travel but must quarantine on return.
+Negative PCR test required by all travelers 7 days prior to travel.

 Once you’ve returned to the UK from an amber destination, you are required to quarantine and take tests on days 2 and 8 after arriving home.
 You must order these tests in advance (mine were waiting for me when I got home).
 You can do these tests yourself at home and pop them in the post box.
 You can also opt to take an additional test five days after your arrival, reducing your quarantine time if you test negative (you still need to take the tests on both day 2 and day 8 even if you have ended your quarantine early).
 You book your tests as one package, so they all arrive at the same time, meaning you have everything you need from the off.

 All in all, I found it all very straightforward and well worth it for a burst of Caribbean sun.
 The world is not off-limits; it just involves a bit of preparation prior to take off!